 To jump to any section on a dashboard, click the section name in the section link bar.

 To toggle whether a section is expanded or collapsed, click the section name.
+All sections are expanded when you first display a dashboard.

 Displaying Events on Charts